PERSONAL INJURY RESOURCES

 Expert witnesses in medical malpractice and birth injury cases

-At Sommers Schwartz, we have over 45 years of experience handling all types of Detroit medical malpractice cases.
-Throughout this time, we have developed a reputation for being thoughtful, aggressive and skilled litigators, earning the respect of both our colleagues and adversaries.
-Our attorneys help set the standard to which doctors across the country are held.
+Sommers Schwartz represents clients in all kinds of medical malpractice cases.
+Our legal team has earned a reputation for being thoughtful, aggressive, and skilled litigators, earning the respect of both our colleagues and adversaries.

 Featured Result